Step One: Time to Prime

 Use a lipstick brush to carefully fill in your lips with color.
 Cruze advises taking your time and using short brush stokes.
 “An angled brush is best for getting into every nook and cranny,” she explains.

 Birchbox Recommends: stila’s #6 Lip Brush has tapered bristles that are ideal for precise application.

 Gently dust loose or pressed powder over your lips to set your color.
 “Any powder with talc, will do,” says Cruze.
 “Use a foundation brush and gently pat powder over your lips.”

 Birchbox Recommends: A regular foundation powder that you already own, like Smashbox Cosmetic’s Photo Set Pressed Powder, is ideal for this step.

-Extra Credit: To make sure your red is long-lasting, repeat steps four and five.
+Extra Credit: To make sure your red lips last for hours, repeat steps four and five.

 Still feeling intimidated?
 Check out our matte lips tutorial.